forestryio/forestry.io/hugo/content/blog/introducing-teams.md

 ---
 title: Introducing Teams
-description: 'We''ve recently introduced some changes to the way that you can manage collaborators on your site. '
+description: 'We''ve recently introduced some changes to the way that you can manage collaborators on your sites. '
 date: 2019-06-03T09:53:59-03:00
 publishdate: 2019-06-03T09:53:59-03:00
 expirydate: 2030-01-01T04:00:00.000+00:00